 I’d like to begin by wishing everyone a happy new year.
 Then I’d like to apologise for not keeping my promise…

 For me, new years day always proves to be the pinnacle of boredom during this cold, dark season.
 However, I do try to look past it and baking has always managed to cheer me up.
-This year, I tried to pass the time during the festive lull by flicking through last summers magazines.
-“Delicious”, “Olive” and the rest.
-Though one thing kept appearing and I couldn’t seem to escape the allure of this silky, satisfying dessert.
-It appeared it so many publications, I became infatuated.
+This year, I tried to pass the time during the festive lull by flicking through last summers magazines; ‘Delicious’, ‘Olive’ and the rest.
+As I did, there was one thing that kept appearing and I couldn’t seem to escape the allure of this silky, satisfying dessert.
+It appeared in so many publications, I became infatuated.

 Cheesecake has never been something that particularly appealed to me before, so it seemed strange to have developed this craving.
 However, something about it screamed ‘pure indulgence‘.

-So with the holidays out the way, I got straight to work in the kitchen.
-Whilst I was a little unsure about flavours – be it cranberry, lemon or hazelnut – I knew what I wanted to create and I decided to go for it ad-lib.
-Despite uncertainties….
-Well, I think it speaks for itself!
+I got straight to work in the kitchen and although I was a little unsure of the flavour I’d make - be it cranberry, lemon or hazelnut – I had a good feeling about what I wanted to create and I decided to go for it ad-lib.

 Sweet, smooth and luscious.
-This is a melt-in-your mouth indulgence that would be sure to ‘kill’ any slimming resolutions.
+This is a melt-in-your mouth indulgence that you won’t be able to resist.

 Vegan Cheesecake with a Chocolate & Hazelnut Topping